 - Mark cue points (Live / Playback)

 - Preroll

-- Freeze on cue points (Yes / No)
+- Freeze on cue points (No / Clips + Record trains / Clips / Record trains)

 See the section "Clips Settings" in the Configuration manual for detailed information on these settings.

-Browse button (Browse / Sort TC)
+- Browse button (Browse / Sort TC)

 See the section "Controller Settings" in the Configuration manual for information on this setting.